rjsmith1999/IMMERSE/_pages/log.md

     - [ ] Adjust scripts to include fluence data from beam logs

 * **Monday**:
+  - Created a new summary format that shows all data for each fault + counts for each run

 ### Week 18: Sep 13 - Sep 17, 2021
 * **Goals**: